sharonsun131/Airbnb_Data_Analysis/README.md

 4. Visualizations - Tableau, Wordcloud

 ### Communication protocols:
-We worked on the project as a group during class, and keep updated the status of the project through Slack and weekend zoom meetups.
+We worked on the project as a group during class, and updated the status of the project through Slack and weekend zoom meetups.
 #### Team member role:
 * Ryan: Created the flowchart for the Machine Learning Model, generated a wordcloud for reviews, edit the README.
 * James: Cleaned the inicial CSV file and created wordcloud and neiborhood notebook, and edit the README.